KiyanShabestary/2019_CRISPRi_library/README.md

-# 2019_lactate_droplets
+# 2019_CRISPRi_library
-Pipeline for analyzing NGS data of our lactate library after microfluidics sorting.
+This repository contains piplines used for our CRISPRi library paper.

 ## Contents

+Pipeline for library design
+Pipeline for reads assignment to library
+Pipeline for data analysis after microfluidics-based sorting